Skip to main content

 • To reverse a decision (mandamus to review)

-In 2012, the New York DMV instituted a lifetime ban on “persistently dangerous drivers" — those with three alcohol or drug-related driving offenses and another serious driving offense within a 25-year period.
+In 2012, the New York DMV instituted a lifetime ban on persistently dangerous drivers, those with three alcohol or drug-related driving offenses and another serious driving offense within a 25-year period.
 The DMV ban has been repeatedly upheld in court, but it conflicts with the rights of another state department.

 The Department of Corrections and Community Supervision (DCCS) can issue a Certificate of Good Conduct to persons who have been convicted of more than one felony.
-In order to receive a Certificate of Good Conduct, the person needs to demonstrate good conduct in the community for a period of one, three, or five years, depending on the nature of their crime.
+In order to receive a Certificate of Good Conduct, the person needs to demonstrate good conduct in the community for a period of either one, three, or five years, depending on the nature of their crime.
 The certificate provides relief from bars to licensing automatically imposed by the state.

 It is not clear whether a DCCS certificate trumps a DMV ban.
 Courts will have to step in to resolve the conflict.

-In Massachusetts
+Mistaken Identity and Revocation In Massachusetts

 Numerous states use this program to identify drivers' license fraud for public safety reasons.
 When an image is flagged by the program, a person then reviews the driver's information.